Lithill/Brain-Worms/README.md

 * To have my score displayed on a leaderboard if I reach the top 10.

+#### Possible Future Plans

+* For there to be a 'POW!' image that replaced each worm for a few seconds when clicked
+* To include sound effects and background music that the user is able to turn on and off.
+* To see when I beat my own previous score.
+* To have a leaderboard that doesn't just gather data locally.
+* To get trophies based on the worms that have been most consistently hit.
+(Eg. If you always hit 'fear' you get the 'courage' trophy.
+If you hit them all you get the 'zen' trophy.)
+* To see the collection of trophies you have won since your first visit.
+* To enable the user to change the words on the worm labels.
+* For the screen to get darker with each worm missed, and lighter with each worm hit.

 ## Design

 ### Early Design Phases